Cancelling your Prestige or Premier card? Here’s how to keep ThankYou points alive.

 Avianca LifeMilesAvianca LifeMiles can be great for Star Alliance awards.
 They offer reasonable award prices and no fuel surcharges on awards.
 They also offer shorthaul awards within the US (for flying United, for example) for as few as 7,500 miles one-way.
 Best of all, their mixed-cabin pricing can lead to fantastic first-class award prices.
 See this post for details.

 British Airways AviosWhile flights on British Airways itself often incur outrageously high fuel surcharges, many BA partners charge low or no fuel surcharges.
-Excellent value can be had in redeeming BA points for short distance flights.
+Excellent value can often be had in redeeming BA points for short distance flights outside the US.
 It's possible to move points (Avios) between Iberia, British Airways, Aer Lingus, and Qatar.
 See also: Avios Sweet Spots for Award Tickets.

-Cathay Pacific Asia MilesCathay Pacific has a decent distance based award chart, but they no longer allow stopovers longer than 24 hours.
+Cathay Pacific Asia MilesCathay Pacific has a decent distance based award chart, but they don't allow stopovers longer than 24 hours.
 Cathay Pacific Asia Miles can be a good option for booking American Airlines flights with a distance based award chart, especially if other OneWorld Alliance miles aren't available.
 For long distance flights, it is possible to reduce the cost of a premium cabin award by adding on a lower cabin segment.
 See this post for details.

 Iberia AviosOn their own flights, Iberia offers low award prices and a very reasonable 25 Euro cancellation fee.
 Partner awards can offer good value under some circumstances as well, but these are usually nonrefundable.
 Fuel surcharges are sometimes lower when booking with Iberia rather than British Airways, Aer Lingus, or Qatar.
 It's possible to move points (Avios) between Iberia, British Airways, Aer Lingus, and Qatar.
 See also: Avios Sweet Spots for Award Tickets.